 Graduate School Requires A Lot Of Independent Work

-Over the last few semesters me and graduate school have had our fights.
+Over the last few semesters, my graduate school and I have had our fights.
 Honestly, I was in a relationship with graduate school, and in my opinion graduate school was like the worst significant other ever!
 Graduate school was bossy, rude to my friends, and just an all around know it all in the worst way.
 Graduate school was obnoxious.
-But in the back of my mind I kinda liked graduate school.
+But in the back of my mind, I kinda liked graduate school.
 Being around graduate school made me smarter, sometimes graduate school brought me flowers and pizza for doing such a great job.
-Even though graduate school broke my heart and made me cry all night on several occasions, me and graduate school were able to work out our issues through hard work and dedication.
+Even though graduate school broke my heart and made me cry all night on several occasions, my graduate school and I were able to work out our issues through hard work and dedication.

 Graduate school is like the relationship that always needs a lot of work, but in a good way.
 I wouldn’t want anyone to sail through graduate school honestly, because if you are sailing you aren’t truly learning as much as you could be.
 Graduate school pushes me to do better, create better things, and at the end of the day when I get a good grade on a test or paper I feel damn good about myself.
 I feel on top of the world.